vmware-archive/chaperone/docs/run.md

 VMware setup where a vCenter Server is available.
-Therefore we have a number of examples that might make the tools seem purely VMware, but do not let the samples fool -- it is a general purpose tool set as you will see when setting up UI forms and getting those to call on various processes (automations, which frankly can be just about any Linux command).
+Therefore we have a number of examples that might make the tools seem purely VMware, but do not let the samples fool -- it is a general purpose tool set as you will see when setting up UI forms and getting those to call on various processes.

 With the 'taint' noted above, once one or more of the Chaperone package tools has been [deployed](setup.md) to a Chaperone Deployment Server, a vCenter